 But what are Chihuahuas like as puppies?
 It turns out that Chi babies have a number of characteristics that set them apart from other puppies.

-Ever wondered exactly how small they can be?
+Ever wondered exactly how small they could be?
 Well, they can weigh as little as 2.5 ounces when they are born.

 To put that into perspective, the average lemon weighs about 3 or 4 ounces.

-Their minuscule size is part of what makes Chihuahua puppies so endearing to people.
+Their small size is part of what makes Chihuahua puppies so endearing to people.